miwalol/docs/docs/auth/oauth2.md

 :::

-## Creating an OAuth2 App
+## Creating an OAuth2 client

-:::warning

-We currently do not have a way to create OAuth2 apps.
-This will be added in the future.
+To create an OAuth2 client, please access the [developers settings](https://miwa.lol/dashboard/settings/developers), and click on the "Create a new client" button.

+You will be prompted to enter the following information:
+- **Name**: The name of your app
+- **Description**: A description of your app
+- **Redirect URI**: The URI where users will be redirected after authorizing the app
+- **Terms of Service URL**: A URL to your app's terms of service, if applicable
+- **Privacy Policy URL**: A URL to your app's privacy policy, if applicable

+After entering the information, click on the "Create" button.
+You will be provided a Client ID and Client Secret.
+Keep these safe, as they are used to authenticate with the API.

+:::danger

+The client secret should **never** be exposed on the client-side.
+It should only be used server-side.

 :::

-## Authorizing an OAuth2 App
+## Authorizing an OAuth2 client

-To authorize an OAuth2 app, you must visit the following URL:
+To authorize an OAuth2 client, you must visit the following URL:

 ```
 https://miwa.lol/oauth2/authorize?client_id=<YOUR_CLIENT_ID>&redirect_uri=<YOUR_REDIRECT_URI>&response_type=code&scope=<SCOPES>